 (i) The Non-Defaulting Party shall provide written notice to the Defaulting Party that an Event of Default has occurred and designating any Business Day after the Event of Default as an Early Termination Date.
 The failure to give such notice shall not affect the validity or enforceability of the Netting Agreement or give rise to any claim by the Defaulting Party against the Non-Defaulting Party;

-The Non-Defaulting Party shall calculate, in a commercially reasonable manner, s;the Market Value and Contract of Value of each liquidated firm transaction.
-The Market Value shall be the calculated under the terms of the applicable Agreements for the amount of natural gas and related transportation and storage charges yet to be delivered under the Agreement.
-The Contract Value shall be the price under the applicable Agreement for the amount natural gas and related transportation and storage charges yet to be delivered under the Agreement.
-Market Values and Contract Values shall be discounted to present value to account for the period of time between the Early Termination Date and the date on which payments for natural gas and related transportation and storage charges would be due under the liquidated firm transaction;
+The Non-Defaulting Party shall calculate, in a commercially reasonable manner, the liquidated damages for not delivering the gas to the delivery point under the liquidated provisions of the Agreements;

-The Non-Defaulting Party shall calculate, in a commercially reasonable manner, any Imbalance Charges as set forth under the agreements incurred as a result of the Defaulting Party interrupting an interruptible transaction Imbalance Charges shall mean any fees, penalties, costs or charges assessed by a Transporter for failure to satisfy the Transporter’s balance and/or nomination requirements;
+The Non-Defaulting Party shall calculate, in a commercially reasonable manner, any Imbalance Charges that may be incurred by the Non-Defaulting Party as set forth under the Agreements incurred as a result of the Defaulting Party not delivering the gas to the delivery point.
+Imbalance Charges shall mean any fees, penalties, costs or charges assessed by a Transporter for failure to satisfy the Transporter’s balance and/or nomination requirements;

 The settlement amounts owed to each Party as calculated in Sections 4 (ii) and 4 (iii) shall be netted out and offset against each other such that the Party owing the greater amount of settlement amounts shall make a single payment to the other Party as the Settlement Payment for all liquidated transactions; and